Hermès logo

 • Founded: 1837 by Thierry Hermès

-• Market Share: 12% of luxury handbag market
+• Market Share: ~5% of global personal luxury goods market.

 • Category: